NatanGrayman/Web_Application_SQL_Injection/README.md

-# README

-## Project Title: Analyzing and Fixing Security Vulnerabilities in a Web Application
+Analyzing and Fixing Security Vulnerabilities in a Web Application

 ## Project Overview